-8 Traditional Chinese Drinks With Tea To Enjoy
+Traditional Chinese Tea

 After enjoying the delicious dishes that Chinese cuisine offers, it is customary to round off your meal with tea.
-But what to choose from numerous types of Chinese tea available?
+But what to choose from the numerous types of Chinese tea available?
 You will find the answer in this section.

 1. White Tea